 Free ProtonVPN Speed Test

-Testing ProtonVPN free server connections show that they have the greatest loss in connection speeds with some being over 50%.
-This is because they are on a limited number of low bandwidth servers that at times are near load capacity.
+Testing ProtonVPN free server connections show that they have a huge loss in connection speeds with some being over 90%.
+While some loss is expected, the free servers were far slower than their premium servers.

-The speed test shows that the encrypted connection lowered our base ISP download speed from 28.22 Mb/s to 15.49 Mb/s.
-This is a drop of about 45% to a server in Wilson, KS.
-In various tests, we observed results that varied between 30% and 60%.
-Depending on your original ISP connection speed, this could produce a noticeable effect on your online surfing experience.
+In the image above, you can see about a 90% speed loss.
 We feel that it is not acceptable for those who routinely connect to the Internet using a VPN.
 It does however provide those who rarely need a secure Internet connection or have limited finances a way to securely surf the Web.

 ProtonVPN Review: Conclusion

-ProtonVPN is a new Internet security and privacy service that is supported by the the same team who developed ProtonMail, the popular end-to-end encrypted email service.
-Although new to the industry, they benefit from the technical expertise in Internet security and excellent reputation that ProtonMail enjoys.
-Utilizing this support, they have created a small, fast, and secure VPN network.
-Although a good choice now, they have the potential to be one of the premier VPN services.
+ProtonVPN is a relatively new Internet security and privacy service that is supported by the the same team who developed ProtonMail, the popular end-to-end encrypted email service.
+Although new to the industry in 2017, they benefit from the technical expertise in Internet security and excellent reputation that ProtonMail enjoys.
+Utilizing this support, they have created a growing, fast, and secure VPN network.
+While already a solid choice, they have the potential to be one of the premier VPN services.